sosuisen/javafx-builder-class-generator/README.md

 ## Requirements

+- This extension has been confirmed to be compatible with JavaFX 21.
 - The Java files must be located somewhere under the `src` directory, e.g., `src/main/java/com/example/FooController.java`
 - Install the "Language Support for Java(TM) by Red Hat" extension to enable the builder class generator.
 - A module-info.java file is required.